Hands-on Gear Review

 The score of 8 of 10 it top notch, but this light does not perform quite as well in the trail finding as the Coast HL7 or Black Diamond Spot which both cost $15 to $10 less, respectively.
 The comparison photo below shows the similarity in the beam performance of the Spot and Storm.

 A score of 8 of 10 is solid, but behind the Spot (9 of 10) and Coast (10 of 10).
-Below, you can see how the Coast has a more even beam.
+Below, you can see how the Storm compares to the Spot.